ciyer03/cs149/A6/README.md

-# **MatrixMultiWA**
+# **MatrixMultiWA Threaded**

 ## Authors: Chandramouli Iyer and Safiullah Saif
 ## Author Emails: chandramouli.iyer@sjsu.edu , safiullah.saif@sjsu.edu
-## Date Last Modified: November 24th, 2023
+## Date Last Modified: December 6th, 2023

 ## Description
 In the C Standard Library, there are no routines for multiplying two matrices.
 This program aims to bridge that gap.
-Unlike the previous one, this program accomplishes the same thing in parallel, but now also has the ability to accept multiple A matrices as arguments, which will all run in parallel, in corresponding number of child processes.
-Furthermore, this program can take inputs from stdin.
+This program achieves the same in a multithreaded fashion.

 This program taken in an input matrix and as many W matrices as CLI arguments.
 It multiplies each W matrix with the supplied A matrix in a parallel manner.
 After that, the program